Hi, I’m Krista!

 Unfortunately, in 2002, my step-brother was killed in a drunk driving accident.
 Looking for a way to cope with the grief, anxiety, depression, and stress, I found myself (see what I did there…) in a Mysore-style Ashtanga class in an old run-down loft in downtown Kansas City.
 Instantly hooked on the sense of calm and focus that came with an intense physical practice (and recognizing the surya namaskar A’s from those theater classes in high school), I’ve been practicing since.
 Dedicated not just to asana practice, I also desire to live by and study the concepts defined in the eight limbs of yoga.
 I’ve studied and practiced a variety of styles and traditions of yoga – including Ashtanga, Iyengar, Vinyasa, Rocket, Yin, Hatha, and Bikram.

 In 2014, I survived several strokes and an aneurysm as a result of an arterial dissection and genetic condition.
 Words cannot express the sense of gratitude I feel to be alive and how grateful I am to my family and friends who supported me through my recovery.
 While she I am still working on healing and adjusting to life post-stroke, every day is an improvement physically and mentally.
-Through this process, I’ve retained my belief that yoga can benefit and aid in the healing of any condition.
-Thus, I am also an advocate for low-cost, accessible yoga for all people (maybe someday even using mobile technology- her day job area of expertise): those with disabilities, veterans, the dealing with economic hardship, those who are healing, and anyone who was ever told, “no, you can’t do that” because of an injury or condition.
+Through this process, I’ve retained my belief that yoga can benefit and aid in helping people learn to love their bodies, learn self-forgiveness, and self-love.
+I also know that yoga can be helpful for people to work through healing the mind and soul.
+I am very much an advocate for low-cost, accessible yoga for all people (maybe someday even using mobile technology- my day job area of expertise).
+I strive to make yoga possible and accessible for people with disabilities, veterans, anyone dealing with economic hardship, those who are just wanting a peaceful way to move, and anyone who was ever told, “no, you can’t do that” because of an injury or condition.